Kevinistic/cdidtjgt/README.md

 5. p.s. the 'restart' button resets all the datas inside the program. only press it when you know what you're doing.

 ## Plans
-- money per hour difference
-- better variable naming
-- new library
+- new gui cuz tkinter is hella outdated man :skull:

 ## Contribution
 this is currently a solo project, and it'll stay that way for a long time. unless, you can convince me otherwise. let me know in Discord (@cn3z).